nguyenhuy/SMSCloudBackup/README.md

 SMSCloudBackup
 ==============

-A simple Android app that backs up and restores SMS messages to DropBox in background using its Sync API.
+A simple Android app that backs up and restores SMS messages in background using DropBox Sync API.